List of characters in The Lego Movie franchise: Lord Business

-Lord Business appears as a boss in Lego Dimensions in the second level "Meltdown at Sector 7-G", and is one of the many villains hired by the main antagonist Lord Vortech.
-After Batman, Wyldstyle and Gandalf leave The Wizard of Oz's world, they're sucked into Springfield from The Simpsons.
-When they make it there however, Lord Business's Micro Managers and Robo SWAT are attacking the city while Lord Business tries getting to the Springfield Nuclear Power Plant to obtain the relic of the Inanimate Carbon Rod, which in the Lego multiverse is one of the 15 Foundation Elements, while his Micro Managers kidnap Homer Simpson.
-He is defeated by the heroes, but gets away with the Inanimate Carbon Rod.
+Lord Business appears as a boss in Lego Dimensions in the second level "Meltdown at Sector 7-G" and is one of the many villains hired by the main antagonist Lord Vortech.
+After Batman, Wyldstyle and Gandalf enter The Simpsons universe, they soon find Business' forces invading as he searches for the Inanimate Carbon Rod, which is one of the Foundation Elements, while his Micro Managers kidnap Homer Simpson.
+He is defeated by the heroes, but escapes with the rod.

 Lord Business has a minor role in The Lego Movie 2: The Second Part.
-After the Duplo Invasion, Business flees Bricksburg to play golf and isn't seen again until the end of the film where his hair is accidentally set alight by Benny and he falls into a firework store.
+After the Duplo Invasion, Business flees Bricksburg to play golf and is not seen again until the end of the film where his hair is accidentally set alight by Benny and he stumbles into a firework store.

 In The Lego Movie 2 Videogame, Business initially returns to his former reputation to take over Bricksburg, but changes his heart again when his robots program themselves to go against him.